 The most common method of age discrimination starts with the sudden announcement of a so-called organizational restructuring.
 If you notice that the restructuring consists almost exclusively of the firing of employees who have been with the company longest and have higher salaries, then the company is in violation of California law.
-If you are among the victims, then you should hire an employment attorney Newport Beach.
+If you are among the victims, then you should hire an attorney.

 Other signs of age discrimination are even more subtle.
 They include the promotion of a “young” corporate culture and fast-tracking younger people into positions of management and responsibility that they are clearly unqualified for.
 Another way of discriminating against older workers is to exclusively recruit younger ones.
 Employers can do this by screening and hiring applicants from high schools and universities.
 They can also join hiring programs aimed at young people.